A Guide for Looking After Old Pets

 Treatment of Heartworm Disease in Dogs

 Melarsomine is an injectable medication that kills adult heartworms.
-It is a usual component of a course of injections given to dogs suffering from heartworm illness.
+It is a common component of a course of injections given to dogs with heartworm disease.
 Typically, a treatment plan will include a first injection, a 30-day break, and two further injections spaced 24 hours apart.

 Prevention of Heartworm Disease

 The easiest way to keep your dog safe from heartworm is to treat them with a preventative and keep them away from mosquitoes.
-The American Heartworm Society recommends using an FDA- or EPA-licensed insecticide to protect your dog from mosquitoes.
+The American Heartworm Society recommends using an insecticide licensed by the FDA or EPA to protect your dog from mosquitoes.

 Dog Dermatitis Assessment and Treatment